Deploy an expedited security update using the Windows Update for Business deployment service

 You can query the deployment service catalog to get a list of updates that can be expedited to devices as content in a deployment.

-Security updates are represented by the qualityUpdateCatalogEntry type, with a qualityUpdateClassification of security.
-All Windows 10 quality updates that are classified as security updates can be expedited and are tagged with the isExpeditable property set to true to identify them.
+Quality updates are represented by the qualityUpdateCatalogEntry type, with a qualityUpdateClassification of security or nonSecurity.
+All Windows 10 quality updates that are classified as security and all Windows 11 quality updates that are classified as security or non-security can be expedited.

-Below is an example of querying for all Windows 10 security updates that can be deployed as expedited updates by the deployment service.
-Microsoft recommends to only show the three most current updates, so the example includes $top=3.
+The following example shows how to query for all Windows 10 quality updates that can be deployed as expedited updates by the deployment service.
+We recommend to only show the three most current updates, so the following example includes $top=3.

 Request